SEI-SEA-1-25/dental-health-day/README.md

 Let's start the app again.
 Enter the command `npm start` in your terminal.

 Let's get rid of the standard "Welcome to React" page and replace it with our own dental spa home page.
-Continue editing `App.jsx`: take out most of the.JSXX contents, and delete the import statement for `logo.svg`, which we won't use.
+Continue editing `App.jsx`: take out most of the JSX contents, and delete the import statement for `logo.svg`, which we won't use.

 The `App.jsx` file contains one component that our whole app will live inside of.
 Remember that React components have a return value from the main function (or from the render method if they're class-based) that defines what the component will look like when it is rendered on the webpage.